xjunko/dotfiles/README.md

 for the dotfiles, you can use chezmoi's `install.sh`.

 ## firefox
-firefox stuff
 * enable `toolkit.legacyUserProfileCustomizations.stylesheets` in `about:config`
 * open your profile in `about:profiles`
-* copy assets/chrome folder into that profile
+* copy `assets/firefox/chrome` folder into that profile